Tyler+Eddy+photo.jpg

 Jiaying Chen

 Jiaying is a PhD Candidate in Fisheries Science at the Fisheries & Marine Institute, Memorial University.
-For her PhD research, Jiaying is incorporating predictions from nonlinear forecasting models and geostatistical spatiotemporal models to improve representation of spatial processes in fisheries stock assessments of North Atlantic species.
+Jiaying is incorporating predictions from nonlinear forecasting models and geostatistical spatiotemporal models to improve representation of spatial processes in fisheries stock assessments of North Atlantic species.
+Jiaying is co-supervised by Dr. Jin Gao, Fisheries & Oceans Canada.

 Jiaying’s research interests include integrating fishing effort, fish habitat, and climate change data in fisheries stock assessments to identify management strategies.